 Duration: March 2014 – February 2017

-Minorities: disadvantaged ethnic, religious, linguistic or cultural minority groups in at least 6 countries of the ones mentioned above.
-Some of the minority communities include: Berber/Amazight, Black Africans, religious minorities, refugees, migrants, Toubou, Touareg, Bedouins, Palestinians, Armenians, internally displaced people, Arab Israelis, Druze and other similar groups.
+Minorities: Disadvantaged ethnic, religious, linguistic or cultural minority groups in at least six countries of the ones mentioned above.
+The minority communities include Amazigh, Black Africans, religious minorities, refugees, migrants, Toubou, Touareg, Bedouins, Palestinians, Armenians, internally displaced people, Arab Israelis, Druze and other similar groups.

 What is this programme about?

-This new exciting programme uses culture to promote diversity and challenge discrimination against minorities.
-Leading edge theatre stirs the streets of Jordan, Egypt, Palestine and Israel; performances that demand your attention in the cities of Morocco, Algeria and Tunisia – in seven countries local artists will promote diversity through theatre to the general public in a fast changing environment.
+This exciting programme uses culture to promote diversity and challenge discrimination against minorities.
+Leading-edge theatre stirs the streets of Jordan, Palestine and Israel; performances that demand your attention in the cities of Morocco, Algeria and Tunisia – in seven countries local artists will promote diversity through theatre to the general public in a fast-changing environment.
 This cultural and rights-based venture will use powerful theatre whose content is driven by a pioneering idea-sharing network across the region.
 Groups will have opportunities to unite ensuring that the drama is non-exclusive, has perspective and engages all levels of society.

-The work will have immediate contact with audiences, as post performance debates between actors and public will trigger dialogue about multiplicity, difference, discrimination, equality and justice.
+The work will have immediate contact with audiences, as post-performance debates between actors and the public will trigger dialogue about multiplicity, difference, discrimination, equality and justice.
 The programme will raise awareness of the role of culture in social cohesion in a wide-ranging but profound way.

-This programme is funded by the European Union in the regional programme “Media and Culture for Development in the Sourthern Mediterranean Region Programme”, which aims to support the efforts of the Southern Mediterranean countries’ in building deep-rooted democracy and to contribute to their sustainable economic, social and human development, through regional co-operation in the fields of media and culture.
-It supports activities fostering cultural policy reform and reinforcing the capacity of cultural policy makers, as well as promoting investment and the development of cultural operators’ business capabilities.
+The European Union funds this programme in the regional programme ‘Media and Culture for Development in the Southern Mediterranean Region Programme’, which aims to support the efforts of the Southern Mediterranean countries in building deep-rooted democracy and to contribute to their sustainable economic, social and human development, through regional co-operation in the fields of media and culture.
+It supports activities fostering cultural policy reform and reinforcing the capacity of cultural policymakers, as well as promoting investment and the development of cultural operators’ business capabilities.

 What are we doing?